dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 ### Prerequisites and Initialization

-As said above we are going to use a linked list, the implementation of the functions to add, remove and search for processes in the list are left as an exercise, since their implemenation is trivial, and doesn't have any special requirement.
+As said above we are going to use a linked list, the implementation of the functions to add, remove and search for processes in the list are left as an exercise, since their implementation is trivial, and doesn't have any special requirement.
 For our purposes we assume that the functions: `add_process`, `delete_process`, `get_next_process` are present.

 For our scheduler to work correctly it will need to keep track of some information.
 The first thing will be a list of the currently active processes (by *active* we mean that the process has not finished executing yet).
 This is our linked list, so for it we need a pointer to its root: